By Jim Hagerty

 The Amerock building, at Central and Auburn, could anchor the 33rd TIF district, aldermen said.

-In a TIF district, a municipality borrowers against projected increases in real estate tax revenue on properties before they are redeveloped.
+In a TIF district, a municipality lends against projected increases in real estate tax revenue on properties before they are redeveloped.
 Funds are distributed to property owners within the district to finance improvements.
 As redevelopment occurs and values increase, the difference between the original tax revenue and new revenue generated after properties are improved, represents the Tax Increment.
 In short, a municipality recoups its investment in a TIF project by capturing the Tax Increment.

 When property values fail to increase in spite of redevelopment, cities often turn to taxpayers to recover the losses.